200-Hour Yoga Teacher Training

 Program tuition: $3,200 ($500 deposit upon acceptance, and $2700 due by Dec 1). $200 early-bird discount if paid in full by Oct 31, 2026.

-The application process is simple: Fill out the application form thoughtfully.
+The application process is simple: Please complete an application form thoughtfully.
 We will notify you if you are accepted to the program within 10 days.
 Once accepted, sign a registration form and pay a $500 non-refundable deposit to reserve your spot.
 We’ll start sending you communications and reading lists thereafter to start your journey ahead.

 Location: